Is It Possible to Download Files Directly to Google Drive?

 - Offline transfer/sync between clouds.

-Here, in the following part, you'll learn how to download files to Google Drive from URL with MultCloud.
+Here, in the following part, you'll learn how to download file to Google Drive from URL with MultCloud.

 How to Download Directly to Google Drive with MultCloud?